tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : A system for managing code that relies on snapshots that store content at specific states.
 Enables you to revert to previous states, branch the code into different versions, and more.
 See [About Version Control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) for details.

 YAML
-: Recursive acronym for "YAML Ain't No Markup Language.”
+: Recursive acronym for "YAML Ain't No Markup Language."
 A human- readable, space-sensitive syntax used in the Swagger specification document.
 See [More About YAML](http://idratherbewriting.com/learnapidoc/pubapis_yaml.html).

 {% include random_ad.html %}